hashicorp/consul/website/source/docs/connect/configuration.html.md

   run a [TCP health check](/docs/agent/checks.html) against.
-By default this is the same as the proxy's [bind address](#bind_address) except if the bind_address is `0.0.0.0` or `[::]` in which case this defaults to `127.0.0.1` and assumes agent can dial proxy over loopback.
+By default this is the same as the proxy's [bind address](#bind_address) except if the bind_address is `0.0.0.0` or `[::]` in which case this defaults to `127.0.0.1` and assumes the agent can dial the proxy over loopback.
 For more complex configurations where agent and proxy communicate over a bridge for example, this configuration can be used to specify a different _address_ (but not port) for the agent to use for health checks if it can't talk to the proxy over